S.A.B.A. Promoting Marine Safety and Compliance Across Canada Combating Illegal Charter Operations

 Greg Swanson

-Chief Regulatory Officer: Directs S.A.B.A.’s regulatory monitoring program, ensuring continuous alignment with evolving maritime statutes while implementing robust compliance verification systems for commercial operators.
+Chief Regulatory Officer: Directs S.A.B.A.’s regulatory monitoring program, ensuring continuous alignment with evolving maritime statutes while implementing robust compliance verification systems for commercial operator

 Capt.
 Howie Colt